Chat

 What is Technology Stack?

-A technology stack, often referred to as a tech stack, is the combination of software programming languages, frameworks, libraries, tools used to build and run an app or project.
-Understanding the technology stack is crucial as it defines the ecosystem (infrastructure) in which their code operates, influences the development workflow, and affects the performance, scalability, and maintainability of the application.
+A technology stack, often referred to as a tech stack defines the ecosystem enabling the development, deployment, and maintenance of software.
+It is the combination of software programming languages, frameworks, libraries, tools used to build and run an app or project.
+It includes both the front-end (client-side) and back-end (server-side) components, as well as databases, infrastructure, and development tools.

 Components of a Technology Stack: